 • Specific Learning Difficulties e.g. dyslexia or dyspraxia, ADD

 You may be entitled to extended library borrowing rights and services.

 Please contact ALS to arrange an interview with a Disability Advisor (Mon to Fri 9am-5pm)

 or telephone: 01483 689609 (#9 9609 from the residences)

 Visit us on Level 1 of the Library between 08:30-16:00.

 Assistive Technology Centre

-The Assistive Technology Centre (ATC) is based on the 4th floor of the Library.
+The Assistive Technology Centre (ATC) is based on Level 1 of the Library.

 • Texthelp Read and Write: reads texts on the computer aloud, helps particularly with proofreading

 •Mind Genius 2018: mind-mapping programmes to help organise information in a visual way